-- Severe, ongoing hemorrhage from an extremity which is not alleviated quickly by standard bleeding control measures. - Trauma with partial extremity amputation or extreme soft tissue injury. - Bleeding from ruptured graft or fistula.
+- Severe, ongoing hemorrhage from an extremity which is not alleviated quickly by standard direct pressure/ bandaging measures. - Trauma with partial extremity amputation or extreme soft tissue injury. - Bleeding from ruptured graft or fistula.

 Contraindications for tourniquet use:

 - Any bleeding that can be managed by direct pressure, elevation, and/ or pressure points. - Major bleeding to a non-extremity.